Table of Contents

 What are the top 7 most affordable cities in North Carolina?

 The top 7 most affordable North Carolina cities are: Rockingham, Mount Olive, Henderson, Ahoskie, Roanoke Rapids, Rocky Mount, Goldsboro, Hamlet, Eden, and Lumberton.
-These communities offer median home prices ranging from $101,149 to $175,000 with cost of living 18-28% below national averages.

 Which North Carolina cities are best for families on a budget?